briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 puts house.sides;
 {% endhighlight %}

 This isn't an entirely trivial point.
 Consider the Single Responsibility Principle.
 Who's job is it to check if this instance can be constructed?
-This is the point where, if you care enough, you diverge from what most Ruby programmers are willing to tolerate becaus this isn't what the language wants you to do even as it allows it.
+This is the point where, if you care enough, you diverge from what most Ruby programmers are willing to tolerate because this isn't what the language wants you to do even as it allows it.
 You make your own `new`, which has to handle the `new` interface.
 This checks the arguments and only creates the instance if it makes it past that step:

 {% highlight ruby %}
 class ClosedPolygon